bdhmiloo/template-rest-nodejs/README.md

-# template-rest-nodejs
+# Node Express Starter
-My template for creating a REST API based on expressjs.
+A template for creating REST APIs using the expressjs framework for nodejs.